latticejs/lattice/packages/infinite-list/README.md

 > `number` | defaults to the `parent width`

 Set a fixed width for the list.
-If is undefined it will use `AutoSizer` to detect the width.
+If it is undefined it will use `AutoSizer` to detect the width.

 #### height

 > `number` | defaults to the `parent height`

 Set a fixed height for the list.
-If is undefined it will use `AutoSizer` to detect the height.
+If it is undefined it will use `AutoSizer` to detect the height.

 #### rvInfiniteLoaderProps